Ashar20/contagion-dojo/README.md

 # Contagion

 A social deduction .io game built on Starknet with the Dojo engine.
 One player is secretly Patient Zero.
 Infection spreads by proximity.
-Prove your health with ZK proofs.
+Prove your health with flashing proofs.
+Healthy players mine and perform tasks for points.

 ## Quick Start